NOAA-EMC/MLGEFS/readme.md

 ## Overview

 The National Centers for Environmental Prediction (NCEP) provides GEFS data that can be used for ensemble weather prediction and analysis.
-Currently, a cron job is set up to transfer GEFS data to `NOAA-NCEPDEV-NONE-CA-UFS-CPLDCLD` bucket.
+Currently, a cron job is set up to transfer GEFS data from WCOSS2 to `NOAA-NCEPDEV-NONE-CA-UFS-CPLDCLD` bucket.

 ## Installation